-How do I buy options to make a huge windfall profit when a company gets taken over?
+You want to know how to buy options and make a huge profit when a company is bought out or is a take over target?
 This question is typically asked by someone who heard from a friend who heard from another friend that a publicly traded company is a merger / acquisition target.

 The people asking usually do not let onto the fact that they think they have insider information.
 Let me just say this; If after you read this article you buy options and then make a million dollars, you can be sure the F.B.I. and S.E.C. will come knocking on your door pretty soon!